Google Jobs New Guidelines: Stay Indexable And Visible With Botify

 Violating them could result in manual action from Google and/or prevent your site from appearing in Google Jobs.

 Any job listings website should be obsessed with ensuring they stay within these new guidelines outlined by Google.
-With Botify, you can ensure you’re compliant and visible in the SERPS by complying with the new guidelines.
+With Botify, you can ensure you’re indexable and visible in the SERPS by complying with the new guidelines.

 The following three guidelines are all new to Google Jobs: